Winner95/NodeMailerServer/README.md

 ## Credits

-This project is created for boilerplate reasonss, so feel free to use or modify this tpl in your work. :thumbsup:
+This project is created for boilerplate reasons, so feel free to use or modify this tpl in your work. :thumbsup: